MIT-Emerging-Talent/2024-group-11-cdsp/README.md

 ## Actionable Research Questions

+During the project, we reviewed our trajectory and, guided by our datasets, opted to refine our questions by making them more specific and focused.

-1. What effective methods can integrate cultural and geographical differences into Zero Waste programs?
-2. What strategies for incentivizing innovation in waste management can ensure greater success of Zero Waste programs?
-3. What evaluation tools can be applied to measure the effectiveness of Zero Waste programs and their impact on the environment?
+~~1.
+What effective methods can integrate cultural and geographical differences into Zero Waste programs?~~ ~~2.
+What strategies for incentivizing innovation in waste management can ensure greater success of Zero Waste programs?~~ ~~3.
+What evaluation tools can be applied to measure the effectiveness of Zero Waste programs and their impact on the environment?~~

+1. What is the average per capita household food waste in the studied region, and how does it vary across different income brackets or urban and rural areas?
+2. What is the collective economic impact of food waste on a global scale, and how does it affect different regions economically?
+3. Are there correlations between the economic prosperity of a region and its success in implementing effective food waste reduction initiatives?

 ## Documents that related to our group: